Pear0/rustos/README.md

 * (very early stages) Support for [Khadas VIM3](https://www.khadas.com/vim3), a Pi-like board but much more powerful

 \* Items with an asterisk were added to the CS 3210 course curriculum after I had added the features

+## Building

+Cap'n Proto is required for `lib/tracing`.
+On Ubuntu, this can be installed with `apt install capnproto libcapnp-dev`.

+The build scripts use elftools which can be installed with `pip install pyelftools`.

+`kern/set-nightly.sh` will configure rustup to use an appropriate nightly for this project.